 But before I jump into the meat of this post, I just want to warn you:

-Growing your blog takes a lot of work.
+Growing your blog traffic takes a lot of work.

 And it took us years of implementing these strategies to get to this level of traffic.
 It definitely didn’t happen overnight.